awslabs/data-on-eks/website/docs/job-schedulers-eks/argo-workflows-eks.md

 The example demonstrates how to use Argo Workflows to assign jobs to Amazon EKS in three ways.
 1. Use Argo Workflows to create a spark job.
 2. Use Argo Workflows to create a spark job through spark operator.
-3. Leveraging Argo Events, trigger Argo Workflows to create a spark job based on Amazon SQS message insert event.
+3. Trigger Argo Workflows to create a spark job based on Amazon SQS message insert event by using [Argo Events](https://argoproj.github.io/argo-events/).

 [Code repo](https://github.com/awslabs/data-on-eks/tree/main/schedulers/argo-workflow) for this example.